Lost-Outpost/thepath/README.md

 Open the installation folder and double click on the program called `ModOrganizer.exe`.

-Make sure the dropdown box on the right is set to `Dragonborn` and press the Run button.
+Make sure the dropdown box on the right is set to `The Path` and press the Run button.

 # Issues

-For issues, you can provide details in the [Dragonborn Github](https://github.com/Lost-Outpost/dragonborn/issues).
+For issues, you can provide details in the [The Path Github](https://github.com/Lost-Outpost/thepath/issues).
 Please provide as much info as you can (screenshots are great).

-Finally, free feel to hop on the Dragonborn Discord support channel to have discussions with our knowledgeable community members.
+Finally, free feel to hop on the The Path Discord support channel to have discussions with our knowledgeable community members.
 Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu).